Overfitting vs Underfitting: The Ultimate Guide to Mastering Perfect Model Balance

 2. Use Learning Curves: Plotting learning curves helps visualize whether your model is overfitting or underfitting.

-3. K-Fold Cross-Validation: For smaller datasets, use k-fold cross-validation to get more reliable estimates of model performance.
+3. Implement K-Fold Cross-Validation: For smaller datasets, use k-fold cross-validation to get more reliable estimates of model performance.

 By implementing the practical strategies outlined in this guide, you’ll be better equipped to build machine learning models that generalize well to new data—the ultimate goal of any production-ready solution.

-Remember the key signs:
+Remember these key signs:

 • Underfitting: Poor performance on both training and test data